 I must add these kinds of amps are more affordable than the rest and produce around 10 to 40W of power, which is the power you need for a living room.
 Lastly, these have 6-to-8-inches speakers.

-Acoustic amps for the studio
+Acoustic Guitar Amps for the studio

-These are acoustic amps you use to record your guitar.
+These are acoustic guitar amps you use to record your guitar.
 Otherwise, you can record your guitar with a studio microphone or by plugging it directly to an audio interface.
 Here’s a guide on how to record an acoustic guitar.

 In case you choose an acoustic amp for your home studio, you’d want a model that ships with features that help keep the clarity of your recordings.